brunoschirmer/Portfolio/README.md

-# Comunidade DS Portfólio
+# Bruno Schirmer DS Portfolio

-The main objective of this data science personal project portfolio is to demonstrate my skills in solving business challenges through my knowledge and tools of Data Science.
+The main goal of this data science personal projects portfolio is to show my skills in solving business challenges through my knowledge and tools of Data Science.

 <p align='center'>
     <img src='banner.png'<
 </p>

-# Meigarom Lopes
+# Bruno Schirmer
 <sub>*Data Scientist*</sub>

-I have studied Machine Learning since 2012 and have 4 years of professional experience as a Data Scientist in relevant companies in Brazil such as 99 taxis, Easynvest, AMARO and Loft.
+I studied business admininstration and got my degree from ESPM.
+After getting my degree, I decided to  study data science, and have been studying it since the beggining of 2021.

 I have mastery of all stages of developing a business solution using the concepts and tools of Data Science, from understanding the business to publishing the model in production using Clouds.